marcossilva/marcossilva.github.io/_posts/en/2019-07-02-stanford-deep-learning-notes-lecture-3.md

 III.
 Design model

-* Keep clear notes on experiments run to ease the comparation and the outputs metrics tracking
+* Keep clear notes on experiments run to ease the comparison and the outputs metrics tracking

 VI.
 Deploy